Overview: Curriculum and Clinical Education Program

 Online Courses

-The curriculum covers a broad spectrum of physical therapist practice and prepares you for on-campus immersions and clinical experiences across the three years.
 Our transformative online classroom leverages the best available technology for learning through two integrated components:

 Live Sessions